 And it's not just back pain you have to look out for either.

-Truckers were also more likely to suffer from heart disease, stress, stomach problems and fatigue.
+As truckers were also more likely to suffer from heart disease, stress, stomach problems, and fatigue.

 But don't despair because there are steps you can can take to minimise the risk of back pain when driving.

-And this applies to you even if you have to drive a truck or a bus.
+And this applies to you even if you have to drive a truck or a bus all day long.

-Because by making sure both you and your vehicle are set up correctly you can make driving a far more comfortable and pleasant experience.
+Because making sure both you and your vehicle are set up correctly will make driving a far more comfortable and pleasant experience.

 So what do you need to do?

-Well here is a list of a few things that will help:
+Well here is a list of a few things that will help drivers avoid back pain:

-So don't delay and start changing your driving habits today.
+So don't delay, start changing your driving habits today.

 Your back will thank you for it in the long run.

-So don't let back pain drive you mad.
-Do something about it today.
+So don't let back pain behind the wheel drive you mad, do something about it today.